Loopring/protocols/packages/loopring_v3/DESIGN.md

 We limit the token ID to just 8 bits (i.e. a maximum of ETH + 255 tokens) to increase the performance of the circuits.
 It's possible that a small amount of LRC needs to be burned for registering a token.
 This can be checked by calling `getLRCFeeForRegisteringOneMoreToken`, this is however left up to the Loopring contract.

-### Disable token deposits
+### Token Deposit Disabling

 The exchange owner can disable deposits of a certain token by calling `disableTokenDeposit`.
 Depositing can be enabled again by calling `enableTokenDeposit`.
 This can be useful to stop supporting a certain token.
 Withdrawals for a token can never be disabled (unless temporarily in [maintenance mode](#maintenance-mode)).

-### Onchain fees
+### On-chain fees

 The owner of the exchange can set the fees for his exchange by calling `setFees`.

-The following onchain requests can require a fee to be paid in ETH to the exchange:
+The following on-chain requests can require a fee to be paid in ETH to the exchange:
 - Account creation
 - Account update
 - Depositing